wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 4 And two of the small vessels, called the Julia and the Growler, being parted from the fleet, fell into the hands of Yeo.

-5 Nevertheless, Chauncey followed after Yeo, and hemmed him in, for a tine.
+5 Nevertheless, Chauncey followed after Yeo, and hemmed him in, for a time.

-6 But a strong west wind arose and, ;.he fleets were again separated.
+6 But a strong west wind arose and the fleets were again separated.

 7 After this Chauncey captured a number of small fighting vessels, and about three hundred soldiers of the king.